 Contrary to popular belief, a stay interview isn’t a one-on-one conversation where you attempt to convince a departing employee to stay.
 Rather, a stay interview is an in-person meeting with a long-term, high-performing employee in which you attempt to uncover the parts of their role and your company that keep them coming back every day.
-Moreover, a stay interview serves to uncover what might make a great employee disengage with your company and send them packing, as well as establish trust between managers and their direct reports.
+It is also a way to figure out what might make a great employee move on.

 How to Conduct a Stay Interview

 Stay interviews should be led by the employee’s direct manager.
 This helps cultivate a strong relationship founded on trust and open communication, and an employee’s relationship with their manager significantly influences their decision to stay.
-Research shows that the top reason employees quit is due to a lack of trust in their manager.
+One survey showed that less than one-third of employees “trust that their managers actually care about their career progression.”

 Your most tenured, high-performing employees should be the primary focus of your stay interview program; they’ve been with your company the longest and clearly there’s something that’s kept them coming back.

-However, unlike exit interviews when you’re less interested in understanding why disengaged employees choose to leave, stay interviews should be conducted across the board for all employees.
+Unlike exit interviews, when you’re less interested in understanding why disengaged employees choose to leave, stay interviews should be conducted across the board for all employees.
 Why?
 Because people stay for different reasons.
 To prevent employees from walking out the door, you need to learn what makes your company valuable to each individual.